BA (Hons) Criminology and Sociology

 UCAS Code D3MM

-The first year is a foundation year, which focuses on developing an understanding of the legal sector and the key skills required to undertake the BA (Hons) Criminology and Sociology degree.
-The subsequent three years then follow our full-time course.
+The first year is a foundation year which students study alongside our LLB (Law) students and is taught by law tutors.
+This year focuses on developing the key skills required to undertake degree level study.
+The subsequent three years then follow our full-time BA (Hons) Criminology and Sociology degree course.

 Criminology Open Days